snopf/snopf/README.md

 * You don't have to remember any passwords anymore (except preferably a master PIN for Snopf)
 * Every password is unique and as strong as the accessed service allows
 * The actual password creation is only happening on the USB device
-* It is possible to restore all passwords from a 24 word mnemonic representing the 256 bit secret
+* It is (under certain restrictions) possible to restore all passwords from a 24 word mnemonic representing the 256 bit secret
 * It's more secure than a common pure software based password manager because the password creation is physically detached from the computer
 * As Snopf emulates a regular keyboard, no passwords are stored in the clipboard